fsjack/JKLoggerDispatcher/README.md

 Check the swift version here ☞  [LogDispatcher.Swift](https://github.com/YuAo/LogDispatcher.Swift)

 ##Overview
-Simplely put, JKLoggerDispatcher take over all control as progrom start executing NSLog(), and tell every module that registered before to do their job.
+When you call NSLog() to print/log something, JKLogDispatcher will walk through a list of registered log processing modules, choose the proper one, and use it to do some additional processing for the log.

-##Why Replacing NSLog()?
+##Why overload NSLog()?

 **The answer is we want to keep the code clean and no redundancy.**